 Waffles for Dessert at Chez Albert

 Right off Burg Square, get in line to grab one of the most popular waffles in town at Chez Albert.
 Prices on average are about 5 euros including a few delicious toppings.
 And yes, the line is worth it!
 This is the best waffle I have ever had anywhere in the world.
 It’s crunchy on the outside, but fluffy and flaky like a croissant on the inside.
-The melted chocolate + fresh strawberries is the perfect combination for a silky, crunch, and vibrant explosion of flavors and textures.
+The melted chocolate + fresh strawberries waffle offers your taste buds the perfect combination of a silky, crunchy, and vibrant explosion of flavors and textures.

 Visit the Groeninge Art Museum